 In the UK, 1 in 90 pregnancies is ectopic.
 In America, this jumps to 1 in 50.
 For many womxn, learning that their pregnancy is ectopic is a tragic and devastating experience.
 These new laws seem designed to stigmatise and shame womxn who have survived an ectopic pregnancy after life-saving, medical intervention.
 Rhetoric that inaccurately suggests something could have been done to save the embryo is likely to be traumatic for patients who are already grieving the loss of their pregnancy, as well as wrongly placing the blame firmly on the mother – another state-mandated case of ‘victim blaming’.

 In a Twitter thread that went viral, Dr David Grossman argued the notion was pure ‘science fiction’.
-Why, I wonder, weren’t medical practitioners like Grossman, and countless other doctors, obstetricians and gynaecologists who spoke out afterwards, consulted in the construction of the bill?
+Why I wonder, weren’t medical practitioners like Grossman, and countless other doctors, obstetricians and gynaecologists who spoke out afterwards, consulted in the construction of the bill?

 The Ohio bill is part of a problematic, misogynistic trend of lawmakers (often majority-male, often proclaiming themselves Christian) inventing unproven therapies related to reproductive health.
 Again, it is an example of the people who decide what womxn can and cannot do with their bodies possessing very little understanding of those bodies.
 It is yet another example of what Margaret Atwood described as ‘the requisitioning of women’s bodies by the state’.

 In addition to ordering doctors to perform impossible surgeries or face prosecution, the bill defines any fertilised egg as an ‘unborn child’.
-Despite this, in 2019, an Ohio court case which saw a couple suing for loss of frozen embryos from a fertility clinic came to the judgement that a cryopreserved embryo, ‘which is neither a foetus nor in a mother’s womb, is not a person under Ohio law’, thereby contradicting the bill.
+Despite this, in 2019, an Ohio court case that saw a couple suing for loss of frozen embryos from a fertility clinic came to the judgement that a cryopreserved embryo, ‘which is neither a foetus nor in a mother’s womb, is not a person under Ohio law’, thereby contradicting the bill.

 This decision cements a very real problem and demonstrates that many pro-life campaigns are issues of politics rather than of morals.
 Effectively, in Ohio at least, an embryo only has human rights once encased in the female body, granting the state the ability to exert control over that body in some sort of twisted performance of morality.
 In America and beyond, the message is clear – womxn and childbearing people are valid only as vessels.